Noksek2/harp_script/README.md

 - Fast VM, Memory-friendly development (no Garbage Collection).
 - Light and fast VM.

+## Nagging-Style Philosophy
+- I don’t like today’s complicated languages, and Python is difficult too
+- Typing errors are the developer’s responsibility
+- Since I worked hard to implement it, let’s use it for a long time
+- Foolish language creates wise developers
+- I hate Compiler theory😛

 ## Latest Version (v0.1.1)
 - Modify Program Structure (VM, Compiler, Types... else)